joedicastro/dotfiles/vim/README.md

 > By the way, you can remove all unused directories using the `NeoBundleClean`
 > command.
 So, that's it, is more simple that appears and save us a lot of
 > headaches.

+> **Great News: Now is available an experimental command to do this automatically
+> in a very easy way.
+The command is `:NeoBundleRollback`, but currently is still
+> an experimental feature.
+Thanks Shougo, you're amazing!**

 ## Colorschemes